Cops: Retired schoolteacher had child porn

 Kurt Desch, 63, who was taken into custody at his home around 7:15 a.m., was charged with one count of sexual performance by a child, a felony crime, police said in a news release.

-Police said they found videos and photos of children on Desch’s computer.
-Authorities, however, did not say how many children were involved or whether they were boys or girls or both.
+Police said they found on Desch's computer videos and photos of boys and girls of various ages, including prepubescent children.
+Police did not say how they were tipped off.

 “Desch told detectives he retired from teaching at Eastern Suffolk BOCES in 2016,” police said.